jschneibel/project-euler-solutions/README.md

 # Project Euler Solutions in JavaScript
-My personal JavaScript solutions to Project Euler problems.
-Only intended to be consulted after you have already found a solution yourself, so as not to spoil the problems.
+My personal solutions to Project Euler problems implemented in JavaScript.
+Intended to be consulted only after you have already found a solution yourself, so as not to spoil the problems.

 See https://projecteuler.net.